Inference-Time Scaling of Verification: Self-Evolving Deep Research Agents via Test-Time Rubric-Guided Verification: Introduction

 However, DRAs remain prone to unreliable outputs stemming from incorrect actions, API failures, hallucinations, or other errors~\citep{song2025aegis, li2024websuite}, which significantly constrain their practical deployment~\citep{zhang2025far}.
 For instance, when tasked with identifying a researcher's earliest publication, an agent might rely on incomplete secondary sources and deliver an inaccurate result.
 In long-horizon tasks involving dozens of pages and hundreds of actions, online human supervision becomes infeasible.

 These challenges underscore the need for scalable, automated methods to enhance DRA reliability and performance at \textbf{test time}~\citep{zhu2025scaletesttime, hu2025stepdeepresearchtechnicalreport}.
 Prior work on inference-time improvement has largely emphasized scaling output tokens or selection across parallel rollouts.
 For example, \citet{zhu2025scaletesttime} introduced parallel sampling for optimal trajectory search, while \citet{GonzalezPumariega2025TheUE} employed narrative-driven aggregation across iterations.
-Despite existence of Reflexion~\citep{shinn2023reflexion}-based methods use textual feedback~\citep{zhou2025selfchallengingllm, yuksekgonul2024textgrad} to bootstrap the agent response, the generation of feedback itself is a hard task that requires sophisticated reasoning capability~\citep{team2025tongyi, hu2025stepdeepresearchtechnicalreport}.
+Despite the existence of Reflexion~\citep{shinn2023reflexion}-based methods use textual feedback~\citep{zhou2025selfchallengingllm, yuksekgonul2024textgrad} to bootstrap the agent response, the generation of feedback itself is a hard task that requires sophisticated reasoning capability~\citep{team2025tongyi, hu2025stepdeepresearchtechnicalreport}.

-A more robust test-time self-evolution pipeline involves (1) verifying generated outputs, (2) producing targeted feedback upon detecting errors, and (3) iterating with this feedback.
+A more robust test-time self-evolution pipeline, wherein an agent iteratively improves its outputs through verification and feedback \emph{without additional training}, involves (1) verifying generated outputs, (2) producing targeted feedback upon detecting errors, and (3) iterating with this feedback.
 In this paper, we advance this pipeline in two key areas.